JacobPaxton/data_science_notes/notes_v4.md

     * EX: Downsample from minute-by-minute transactions to daily totals
     * EX: Upsample **patchy** minute-by-minute transaction data to fill gaps
 1. Use rolling averages for seasonal data and autocorrelation (shifts and diffs)
-    * For all time-series options
+    * Differencing to try to get stationarity
 1. Visualize various metrics for insights
 1. Split into train and test using seasonality (if possible), or by percentage
 1. Train models using training split then predict the future